Life insurance is a necessary part of every doctor's financial plan — regardless of medical specialty or career stage.

 - Attending Physician's Statement (APS): Information provided by a proposed insured's physician covering medical history and results of medical examinations.
 It is used to determine the appropriate underwriting classification for the proposed insured.

 - Backdating: Insurance companies often allow you to make the effective date of the policy earlier than the application date as a way to make the insured “younger.”
 This can result in a more favorable premium.
-You can typically backdate a policy six months.
+You can typically backdate a policy for six months.

 - Beneficiary: The person(s) or entity(s) who will receive the policy’s death benefit.
 The beneficiary is named in the policy as the death benefit recipient upon the death of the insured.

 - Cash value: Whole life and universal life insurance policies can build cash value.
-The policy owner can access this account through withdrawals, loans, or policy surrender.
+The policy owner can access this account through withdrawals, loans, or a policy surrender.